This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-We’re always on the lookout for fast and easy dinner recipes, and this one is a new family favorite: cod fish tacos!
-Crust the cod in spices and throw it in the oven, then whip up a creamy taco sauce while the fish bakes.
+I am always looking for fast and easy dinner recipes, and this one is a new family favorite — cod fish tacos!
+Crust the cod in spices, throw it in the oven, and then whip up a creamy taco sauce while the fish bakes.

-Throw it all in a taco with crunchy vegetable garnishes, and it’s a meal!
-This one was so bursting with flavor, even our kids were fans (which is the highest praise we know!).
+Put it all into a tortilla for a delicious taco, full of crunchy vegetable garnishes!
+This one was so bursting with flavor, even my kids were fans (which is the highest praise, honestly!).
 It’s also gotten some great reader reviews over the years.

-“I made this with Gardein fish fillets and homemade Pico di Gallo.
-It was excellent, for all you vegetarians out there.
+“I made this with Gardein fish fillets and homemade Pico de Gallo.
+It was excellent for all you vegetarians out there.
 I get the best sauces and recipes off this website!” -Emily

 Tips for buying cod

 Cod has a mild, pure flavor without a “fishy” aftertaste.
-In fact, it’s even more mild than salmon!
+In fact, it’s even milder than salmon!
 Cod is a great starting point for people who think they don’t like fish.
-But the most important part?
-Start with a great piece of fish.
-If it’s not high quality, there may still be a fishy taste.
+But the most important part is starting with a great fish piece.
+If it’s not high quality, it may still taste fishy.
 Here’s what to know:

 • Fresh cod tends to be best.
-The frozen cod we’ve tried has been sub-par, with a fishy aftertaste and watery texture.
+Anytime I’ve tried frozen cod, it has been sub-par, with a fishy aftertaste and watery texture.
 If you can, nab a piece from your local fish counter.

-• Buy wild caught.
-Fish that is wild caught in your country is usually a sustainable choice.
+• Buy wild-caught.
+Fish that are wild-caught in your country are usually a sustainable choice.
 There are also quality options in well-regulated farms; see Seafood Watch Consumer Guide.

 This cod fish tacos recipe is quick and simple, relying on easy cooking methods.
 Here’s what you’ll need to do:

 • Prep the toppings.
-Just shred cabbage and toss it with a little salt: no need to make a full slaw!
+Shred cabbage and toss it with a little salt — no need to make a full slaw!

 • Warm the tortillas.
 Warm the tortillas so they’re supple and ready to fill.